priestd09/corda/docs/source/tutorial-contract.rst

 for you.

 There's one final thing to be aware of: we ask the caller to select a *notary* that controls this state and prevents it from being double spent.
-You can learn more about this topic in the :doc:`key-concepts-consensus` article.
+You can learn more about this topic in the :doc:`key-concepts-notaries` article.

 .. note:: For now, don't worry about how to pick a notary.
 More infrastructure will come later to automate this decision for you.